 How to use this ROI calculator

-1. Amount invested — the cash you originally put into the investment.
+- Amount invested, the cash you originally put into the investment.

-2. Final value — what the investment is now worth, or the total amount you got back when you sold or cashed out.
+- Final value, what the investment is now worth, or the total amount you got back when you sold or cashed out.

-3. Investment length — how many years you held the investment.
+- Investment length, how many years you held the investment.
+Fractional years like 2.5 work too.
 This is optional; leave it blank if you only want the simple ROI and net profit.

 The results update instantly as you type.
-You will see your ROI as a percentage, your net profit in dollars, and — when you enter a holding period — your annualized return so you can compare it against other investments.
+You will see your total ROI as a percentage, your net profit in dollars, and, when you enter a holding period, your annualized return so you can compare it against other investments.
+Once a holding period is entered, a small table also shows what that same total ROI would annualize to at 1, 3, 5 and 10 years, so you can see how much the holding period alone changes the per-year number.

 How return on investment works